PexWave/eyelearn-api/README.md

 - **Text-to-Speech**: Send text to the API, which utilizes Amazon Polly to convert it to speech.
 - **Voice Commands**: Use Whisper to transcribe voice commands sent from the client, allowing navigation through the app.

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process of submitting pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

-Feel free to customize further based on your project's specifics and preferences!